eluv-io/content-tagger/README.md

 # Content-Tagger
 A server for running individual containerized tagger models and publishing tags.

+## Features

+1. Server for orchestrating tagging jobs across multiple containerized models.
+2. Supports concurrent tagging across multiple tenants.
+3. Splits jobs across all available GPUs and implements simple queing when there are more jobs than GPUs.
+4. Offers an endpoint for finalizing tags by publishing to the Fabric.

 ## Prerequisites

 1. Podman with nvidia-toolkit enabled